reillyoc/Pumpkinseed/README.md

+# Ephemeral Piscivory in a Rapidly Expanding Warm-Water Fish

-# Diet Analysis of Pumpkinseed Diets
+#       Diet Analysis of Pumpkinseed Stomach Contents